LeonSering/leonsering/content/publication/hertrich-2021-relu/index.md

   with n nodes and m arcs, there is a neural network of size {{< math >}}$O(m^2n^2)${{< /math >}} that takes the arc capacities as input and computes a maximum flow.
-Our results imply that these two problems can be solved with strongly polynomial time algorithms that solely uses affine transformations and maxima computations, but no comparison-based branchings.</p>
+Our results imply that these two problems can be solved with strongly polynomial time algorithms that solely uses affine transformations and maxima computations, but no comparison-based branchings.
 links:
 - name: arXiv
   url: https://arxiv.org/abs/2102.06635